Röhm scandal: Background

 Ernst Röhm (1887–1934) was one of the early leaders of the Nazi Party and built up its paramilitary wing, the Sturmabteilung (SA), which violently attacked communists and other perceived enemies of the German people.
-He was a friend of later German dictator Adolf Hitler and in 1923 he was convicted of treason for his role in the Beer Hall Putsch.
+He was a friend of future German dictator Adolf Hitler and in 1923 he was convicted of treason for his role in the Beer Hall Putsch.
 After he was elected to the Reichstag and went to live in Berlin in 1924, he frequented homosexual establishments, including the Eldorado club.
 In 1929, Röhm joined the homosexual association Bund für Menschenrecht (League for Human Rights) and became known to many figures in Berlin's homosexual community.
 Röhm resented having to conceal his sexual orientation and was as open about it as it was possible to be without stating it.
 In 1925, a man he had hired as a prostitute robbed him; Röhm reported the man to the police.
 Although Hitler found out about this incident, he did not take action.

 Röhm–Heimsoth letters

 In 1928, the homosexual, nationalist physician Karl-Günther Heimsoth wrote a letter to Röhm questioning a passage in the latter's autobiography, Die Geschichte eines Hochverräters ("The Story of an Arch-Traitor").
-As part of a denunciation of conservative, bourgeois morality, Röhm had written, "The struggle against the cant, deceit and hypocrisy of today's society must take its starting point from the innate nature of the drives that are placed in men from the cradle … If the struggle in this area is successful, then the masks can be torn from the dissimilation in all areas of the human social and legal order."
+As part of a denunciation of conservative, bourgeois morality, Röhm had written, "The struggle against the cant, deceit and hypocrisy of today's society must take its starting point from the innate nature of the drives that are placed in men from the cradle … If the struggle in this area is successful, then the masks can be torn from the dissimilation in all areas of the human social and legal order".
 He blamed bourgeois morality for causing suicide.
 Röhm's arguments about morality found little support among other Nazis.

 Heimsoth asked if Röhm intended this passage as a criticism of Paragraph 175, the German law prohibiting sex between men.
 Röhm replied, stating "You have understood me completely!"
 He told Heimsoth that he had initially intended to be more explicit, but toned the passage down on the advice of friends.
 Röhm and Heimsoth befriended each other and spent time together at homosexual meeting places in Berlin.
 They corresponded while Röhm was in Bolivia, where he had emigrated in 1928 to work as a military advisor.
 Both men saw their homosexuality as compatible with Nazism; Heimsoth hoped that Röhm could lead the Nazi Party to become accepting of homosexuality.
 In his letters, Röhm discussed his sexual orientation in unambiguous language, once describing himself as "same-sex orientated" (gleichgeschlechtlich) and saying he had an aversion to women.